 Courier Recovery & Free Trials

-To test the speed of each service, we uploaded and downloaded a 5GB folder filled with various types of files, including video, pictures and text.
-The data was uploaded on a 1 Gbps connection throttled to 100 Mbps for both uploads and downloads in order to ensure the most consistent results.
+To test the speed of each service, we uploaded and downloaded a 5GB folder containing videos, images and text files.
+All tests were performed on a 1 Gbps connection throttled to 100 Mbps for both uploads and downloads to ensure consistent results.

 Upload/Download:First attemptSecond attemptAverage